-Damaged rims.

-Rust around wheel nuts may mean the nuts are loose--check tightness.
-After a tire has been changed, stop a short while later and re-check tightness of nuts.

-Missing clamps, spacers, studs, or lugs means danger.

-Mismatched, bent, or cracked lock rings are dangerous.

-Wheels or rims that have had welding repairs are not safe.
+- Damaged rims. - Rust around lug nuts may mean the nuts are loose check tightness.
+After a tire has been changed, stop a short while later and re-check tightness of nuts. - Missing clamps, spacers, studs or lugs means danger. - Mismatched, bent or cracked lock rings are dangerous. - Wheels or rims that have had welding repairs are not safe.